+Other notes

-2 The Curtin University of Technology Act 1966 s.
+1 The Curtin University of Technology Act 1966 s.
 5 established the Western Australian Institute of Technology as the Curtin University of Technology from 1 January 1987.

-3 The commencement date of 1 Jul 1989 that was specified was before the date of gazettal.
+2 The commencement date of 1 Jul 1989 that was specified was before the date of gazettal.